 Sometimes an accident is due to the negligence of others.
 When car accidents happen because someone else acted negligently, victims need to seek the compensation they deserve from those who are responsible.
 Many people think that the other driver is the only person who can be held liable for an accident.
 But this is not accurate.
 There can be many individuals or entities who are liable for an accident in certain circumstances.
 For instance, if a driver is struck by a delivery truck because the delivery truck had a mechanical problem with its brakes, there are at least three potentially liable parties.

-Contact A Car Accident Lawyer in Camden, NJ
+Contact A Car Accident Lawyer Near Camden, NJ

-The car accident lawyers at The Pearce Law Firm, P.C. have assisted numerous personal injury clients to obtain the compensation that they deserve for their car accident.
-Contact our attorneys either online or by calling (215) 557-8686 for a free initial consultation today.
+The Camden personal injury lawyers at The Pearce Law Firm, P.C. have assisted numerous personal injury clients to obtain the compensation that they deserve for their car accident.
+Contact our Camden NJ car wreck attorneys either online or by calling (215) 557-8686 for a free initial consultation today.